andreasmeid/academic-kickstart/content/project/BEDSIDE/index.md

 slides: ""
 ---

-The above publications address the funded topic.
+The above publications address the funded topic, which has been successfully completed.